 - Working ½ cup at a time, add the hot chicken broth to the skillet and stir often, allowing rice to simmer and slowly absorb broth.
 Continue adding broth in small increments and until rice is fully cooked and tender, about 30 minutes.

 - Stir in the Parmesan cheese, cheddar cheese, and cayenne pepper; stir until melted and well-combined.
-Remove risotto from heat and serve hot.
+Remove risotto from heat and top with crumbled bacon.

 Happy Birthday to my dad!!

 I absolutely love this recipe!
 Then again, it has both beer and bacon in it so really where could you go wrong?
 I love the thought of playing with different beers to get different flavors!
 Can’t wait to try this soon. 🙂

 You had me at beer.
 Oh wait bacon too.
 You had me at bacon.
 I feel like you were describing where we live.
 It is chain restaurant after chain restaurant here.
 You child will be fine!
 My 7 yr old loves sushi, smoked salmon, miso soup, lentils, etc. Just start them out early and they won’t know better.
 I firmly believe we make picky eaters.
 Of course, there are days she hates all of her “favorite” food and only wants mac & cheese.
 Since she hated mac & cheese for the first 5 years of her life, I don’t mind that she likes it now.